MrIvanPlays/Java-Twitch-Api-Wrapper/README.md

 Please feel free to report any issues or contribute code.

+## Installation
+Clone repo and then run `mvn install` where you've cloned it.

+Now you can use it in your maven projects as a normal dependency.

+For gradle: clone repo and build the jar, add the dependency as a jar.
+Why do that?
+Because, `mavenLocal()` repository has some very strange behaviour on gradle, so that's why you may want to not use it.

 ## Basics

 Using the wrapper is as simple as instantiating the `Twitch` object and then calling the appropriate endpoint functions.